LukeAveil/CV/README.md

 ## Luke Aveil

-My background is in retail, photography and travelling the globe, but last year I decided to pursue a passion of mine that I had always thought to be out of reach...to become a software developer.
+My background is in retail, photography and adventure, but last year I decided to pursue a passion of mine that I had always thought to be out of reach...to become a software developer.
 I have just completed 16 weeks intensive training at Makers Academy, Europe's leading full stack coding bootcamp.
-I am open to employment opportunities and now seeking my first paid role as a developer.
+I am open to employment opportunities and look forward to applying my skills as a junior developer.

 My journey to become a developer and has been incredible so far, full of highs and lows and everything in-between.
 For an insight into my adventure you can read my blog [here](https://medium.com/@lukeaveil).